What is “The House Edge”?

 - You pay a hefty price for the chance of hitting the jackpot.
 The high house edge on slots depletes your bankroll much more quickly, which means either less playing time (and less fun) if you bust out, or bigger losses (and less fun) even if you don't lose everything.
 Take a look at the table again (above), and notice that there's an almost direct correlation between the house edge and the amount you can win from one bet.
 The more you can win at once, the higher the house edge.

 - You can win the same jackpot on a table game, simply by doubling your bet several times in a row when you're on a winning streak.
-See our article on how to win a million dollars for more on this.
+See my article on how to win a $1 million at a table game for more on this.